Our College History

 The year 1983 was a momentous one in the College’s history.
 By 1983, the Brothers were no longer able to staff the College and so its administration was passed to the Catholic Education Office, Sydney.
 Upon the departure of the Christian Brothers, the first lay Headmaster was appointed.

 The College became co educational, with the first girls enrolling in Year 11 in 1983 and Year 7 in 1984.
 By 1987 the College had fully completed the integration of co-education.
 When the newly created Diocese of Broken Bay was formed, the College came under the jurisdiction of the Catholic Schools Office, Broken Bay.

 In the 1980s, the College undertook an extensive building program including the creation of the Brother Crohan Library and the Brother Berg Building, incorporating a multi-purpose hall and extensive art and hospitality facilities.
 In 2002 a new Technology Centre was constructed placing St Leo’s at the forefront of technological learning.
 The Light of Christ Centre was opened in 2012, providing high quality sporting facilities for the College.

-The College recently completed an extensive $25 million building works program including the new Mary MacKillop Centre for Creative and Performing Arts, Technology and Hospitality, which includes a state-of-the-art dance and drama theatre, commercial kitchens, TAS workshops, art gallery, visual art studios, specialty music, orchestra, and band rooms as well as other flexible learning spaces.
-Other recently completed upgrades include renovation of the College’s spiritual heart – the Chapel, as well as the Aquinas Resource Centre with library and cafe, a new College entrance and additional outdoor recreation spaces.
+The College completed an extensive $25 million building works program in 2020 including the new Mary MacKillop Centre for Creative and Performing Arts, Technology and Hospitality.
+The Centre includes a state-of-the-art dance and drama theatre, commercial kitchens, TAS workshops, art gallery, visual art studios, specialty music, orchestra, and band rooms as well as other flexible meeting and learning spaces.